influxdata/docs-v2/content/influxdb/clustered/install/auth.md

 Replace the following:

 - {{% code-placeholder-key %}}`KEYCLOAK_HOST`{{% /code-placeholder-key %}}:
-  Keycloak host and port (`host:port`)
+  the Keycloak host and port (`host:port`)
 - {{% code-placeholder-key %}}`KEYCLOAK_REALM`{{% /code-placeholder-key %}}:
-  Keycloak realm
+  the Keycloak realm
 - {{% code-placeholder-key %}}`KEYCLOAK_USERNAME`{{% /code-placeholder-key %}}:
-  Keycloak username to retrieve
+  the Keycloak username to retrieve

 ---

 ### Configure InfluxDB Clustered to use Keycloak

-Use the following command to return a JSON object with the OpenID configuration of your Keycloak realm:
+Run the following command to retrieve a JSON object that contains the OpenID configuration of your Keycloak realm:

 {{% code-placeholders "KEYCLOAK_(HOST|REALM)" %}}